i4things/NodeAPI/README.md

 #FREQUENCY

 The officially supported are : 433Mhz, 868Mhz and 915Mhz - default is 868Mhz
-To switch to another one please pass the requencyRange parameter (supported options are : define IoTThing_433, IoTThing_868, IoTThing_915)
+To switch to another one please pass the requencyRange parameter (supported options are : IoTThing_433, IoTThing_868, IoTThing_915)
 On the gateway side you also need to choose a appropriate frequency:

 For nodes on 433 Gateway can be : 433.1, 433.3, 433.5